BojanJurca/Multitasking-Esp32-HTTP-FTP-Telnet-servers-for-Arduino/README.md

 - Web server.
 HTTP seems to offer a convenient user interface with ESP32 projects.
 Web server included in A_kind_of_esp32_OS_template can handle requests in two different ways.
 As a programmed response to some requests (typically small REST calls in similar way as, for example, PHP) or by sending .html files that has been previously uploaded to /var/www/html directory.

 - Telnet server, similarly to Web server can also handle commands in two different ways.
 As a programmed response to some commands or it can handle some already built in commands by itself.
-Only a few commands are implemented so far.
+Only a few commands are implemented so far:
+   - passwd
+   - ls (<directoryName>) or dir (<directoryName>)
+   - cat <fileName> or type <fileName>
+   - rm <fileName> or del <fileName>
+   - ifconfig or ipconfig
+   - arp (synonym for "arp -a" as implemented here)
+   - iw (synonym for "iw dev wlan1 station dump" as implemented here)
+   - help
+   - quit

 More will be implemented in the future.
 Help command displays help.txt file.
 Help.txt is included in A_kind_of_esp32_OS_template package.
 Use FTP to upload it into /var/telnet directory.

 ## Setup Instructions